Hyundai pitches for import duty cut on EVs | Business

 He said that the company can look at two options for rolling out EVs in India.

 ''Either we can find some local partner here or we can bring some global partner here.
-When we entered India 25 years ago we brought 50 tiers, 1 vendor, with us.
-Now they operating on a global basis from here.
+When we entered India 25 years ago we brought 50 tier 1 vendors with us.
+Now they operate on a global basis from here.
 We want to set up this kind of ecosystem here.
 So we are studying various options,'' Kim said.

 On developing charging infrastructure in the country, he noted that the company could take some measures but it would be very limited in scale.